What is chloracne?

 Long-term health effects of Agent Orange dioxin exposure

-According to the World Health Organization, dioxin exposure is linked to several long-term health problems:
+According to the World Health Organization, dioxin exposure is linked to several long-term health problems to various organ systems:

 - Hormonal interference